 One of the few exceptions was an observation from reader Kevin Stuart Murray, who dropped his parents and grandparents off at Baltimore airport yesterday.
 “In the gate area there were TSA people doing random search and pat-downs of people,” he told me.
 “I expected this, because when I flew out of Albuquerque to Baltimore last Jan. for Obama’s inauguration, they were doing random checks of people.”

 I haven’t seen any security directives that address domestic flights, but if there’s anyone out there who is aware of such an order, please let me know.
+(Here’s how to handle the TSA when you travel.)

 Meantime, it’s apparent that TSA’s “layered” approach to security has created layers of confusion for air travelers.
 Some passengers are confusing the international security requirements with the domestic ones.
 Others think the older security directive remains in place, when, in fact, it’s been rescinded.
 Most are just plain confused.
+There are things that you should never say to the TSA.
+And there are times you should stand up to the TSA.

 Confused, too?
 Send me an email and we’ll commiserate.